 Caffeine And Its Effect On Your Body And Skin

 Secondly, caffeine causes disruptions for your digestive system.
-The substance dehydrates you, which could cause constipation and a generally higher toxin content within your system.
+The substance dehydrates you, which could cause constipation4 and a generally higher toxin content within your system.
 This, too, directly results in breakouts.

 Another reason is that while caffeine, itself, is not a problem, we often tend to drink caffeine products in combination with other unhealthy products, such as milk, sweeteners, sugary and doughy snacks, etc. This means that avoiding caffeinated drinks may help you cut down on other unhelpful ‘goodies’ that you tend to enjoy with them.

 Out of all possible substances you could be ingesting, sugar is one of the worst ones5 in regard to your complexion.
 For example, while sun exposure has the potential to age you from the outside, the ingredients of soda can actually age you from the inside.

 Soda’s sugars are of the refined kind, which is even worse for you than regular, natural sugar.
 They make your blood sugar increase sharply and they trigger the production of insulin, as well as of the hormone testosterone.
 The result?
 Oil overproduction which clogs your pores, and infallibly leads to inflammation, which you experience as acne.
 Not only does your complexion suffer in terms of pimples6, but you are also more likely to get wrinkles prematurely.
 Generally, the sugar in soda makes your skin look drab and lackluster.

 Refined sugars also cause you to to gain weight quickly, by way of unhealthy calories.
 Being overweight makes your body more inclined to breaking out into zits, too.

 So, Does Soda Lead To Acne Or Not?